-Cool down your shrimp quickly by creating an ice-bath made with water and ice.
-Transfer the cooked shrimp and allow to cool for a few minutes.
+Cool down your shrimp quickly by creating an ice bath made with water and ice.
+Transfer the cooked shrimp and allow it to cool for a few minutes.
 Conversely, transfer from the pan to a holding tray and into the freezer or fridge for fast and optimal cooling.

 Let's dig into it.

 How To Make this Keto Shrimp Avocado Salad

 Servings: 4 servings

 - 16 oz Trifecta shrimp or peeled, seasoned & cooked shrimp